 To familiarize potential participants with the technical objectives of TNT, DARPA will host a Proposers Day on Friday, April 8, 2016, at the Westin Arlington Gateway in Arlington, Va.
 The DARPA Special Notice announcing the Proposers Day and describing the specific capabilities sought is available at https://www.fbo.gov/spg/ODA/DARPA/CMO/DARPA-SN-16-20/listing.html.
-A Broad Agency Announcement with full technical details on TNT will be forthcoming.
-For more information, please email DARPA-SNemail@example.com.
+The Broad Agency Announcement containing full technical details is available at: https://www.fbo.gov/spg/ODA/DARPA/CMO/DARPA-BAA-16-24/listing.html.

 Image caption: TNT technology will be designed to safely and precisely modulate peripheral nerves to control synaptic plasticity during cognitive skill training.